Go Zero – Save Money

 By someone who has done it: David Green

-Because the technologies of insulation, heat pumps, solar panels and triple-glazed windows are now so good and the subsidies from government are significant, you can, by following the examples in this book, cut the carbon emissions from your home to zero, save thousands of dollars a year on heating and electricity bills, and make a good return on your investment.
+Because the technologies of insulation, heat pumps, solar panels and triple-glazed windows are now so good and the subsidies from government are significant, you can, by following the examples in this website, cut the carbon emissions from your house to zero, save thousands of dollars a year on heating and electricity bills, and make a good return on your investment.

 We have done it.

-To read a summary of the book, please click here: Summary.
+To read a summary of David Green’s “fab four” recipe for “making green by going green” please click here: Summary.

 To read about the author, David Green, please click here: About the author

-To order a copy of the current edition of the book (the preview edition), please click here: Order the book
+To order a copy of David Green’s books, Zero Carbon Home and Zero Carbon Pool, please click here: Order the book

-To read an explanation of energy terms used in the book (don’t worry, it is precise but in a non-technical way), please click here: Energy terms explained
+To read an explanation of energy terms used in the books (don’t worry, it is precise but in a non-technical way), please click here: Energy terms explained

-To read an explanation of finance terms used in the book (again, precise but in a non-technical way), please click here: Finance terms explained
+To read an explanation of finance terms used in the books (again, precise but in a non-technical way), please click here: Finance terms explained

-To read an explanation of net-zero terms, such as net-zero, PassivHaus, LEED Certification, Zero-Energy Ready Home (ZERH), Home Energy Rating System (HERS) and my proposed new term, Greenness, please click here: Net-Zero terms explained
+To read an explanation of zero-carbon house terms, such as net-zero energy, PassivHaus, LEED Certification, Zero-Energy Ready Home (ZERH), Home Energy Rating System (HERS) and my proposed new term, Greenness, please click here: Net-Zero Energy terms explained